-With Facebook groups and Couchsurfing (read about Couchsurfing here and here) it is now easier than ever to find a group intercambio, or a group meeting where a bunch of people who want to exchange (intercambiar) languages can meet up and talk.
-These are a great way to meet other people in the city, including Spanish people (which is honestly not as easy as it sounds).
+With Facebook groups and Instagram pages it is now easier than ever to find a place to carry out group intercambios, or a group meeting where a bunch of people who want to exchange (intercambiar) languages can meet up and talk.
+Even with the current situation, where people aren’t really meeting up in person, these are a great way to meet other people, including native Spanish speakers, who are also looking to improve their language skills.

 Back when we were meeting up in person, you could find all kinds of people that frequented intercambios.
 From travelers who were just passing through the city and want to meet up for a drink, to locals who are looking to improve their language skills, to foreign residents in the city who want to improve their Spanish, all kinds of people enjoy these language exchanges.
 Of course, we also found that, depending on the type of exchange that we attended, we found different types of people.

 Now-a-days, you will find that most language exchanges are held virtually and the people who attend vary just as much.
 You may find that most people at some of the intercambios you attend are from one country or culture or you may join a group that is a big mix.
 If you are interested in improving your Spanish language skills, make sure to find a group that has enough native or fluent Spanish speakers so you can practice some of the time.
 In general, the nice thing about intercambios is that people are there to share with you, which means that whoever is attending is looking to talk and learn.

 How serious do I have to be to join?